Updates notes v1.02:

-Apart from that, we've noticed that some people who do not yet have their "VR-legs" can feel uneasy when they try the Rift, because a lot of demos feature quite a bit of motion.
-Blue Marble is designed to be a very relaxing experience which can be enjoyed by anyone, even those unfamiliar to virtual reality or prone to motion sickness.
+Apart from that, we've noticed that some people who do not yet have their "VR-legs" can feel uneasy when trying the Rift, because a lot of demos feature quite a bit of motion.
+Blue Marble is designed to be a very relaxing experience which can be enjoyed by anyone, even those unfamiliar with virtual reality or prone to motion sickness.

 Use the highest possible resolution at a 16:9 aspect ratio and connect your Rift through DVI.

 1. Image quality is greatly improved when selecting a high resolution on startup, compared to running the build in the Rift's native 1280x800 resolution.

 2. It seems you should run the demo in a 16:9 aspect ratio -or- at an aspect ratio matching your primary monitor.
 When the aspect ratio isn't 16:9, the view inside the Rift is distorted.
 This is weird, since the aspect ratio of the Rift's screen is 16:10.
 We only have 16:9 monitors, we cannot test this thoroughly.
 It might be that you should choose an aspect ratio corresponding to your primary monitor when mirroring your Rift.

 3. When connecting the Rift through HDMI, black levels are greatly affected when running any other resolution than the native 1280x800.
 When we connect the Rift through DVI, we don't have this problem.